Generic selectors

 Can Red Zebras live with Peacock cichlids?

 Not recommended.
 Red Zebras are more aggressive and active than most Peacock species (Aulonocara), which are more docile and slower-moving.
-In most mixed setups, the Red Zebras will stress, outcompete, and bully the Peacocks.
-Stick to other mbuna or similarly robust species as tank mates.
+In most mixed setups, the Red Zebras stress, outcompete, and bully the Peacocks.
+Stick to other mbuna or similarly robust species.

 How many Red Zebras should I keep?

-A group of 6.
-8 with a ratio of 1 male to 3+ females works well in a 55.
-75 gallon tank.
+A group of 6–8 with a ratio of 1 male to 3+ females works well in a 55–75 gallon (208–284 liter) tank.
 The female-heavy ratio distributes the male’s attention and reduces harassment.
-In larger tanks (100+ gallons), you can keep a larger group, but avoid having multiple males unless the tank has extensive rockwork and visual barriers.
+In larger tanks (100+ gallons / 379+ liters), you can keep a larger group, but avoid multiple males unless the tank has extensive rockwork and clear visual barriers throughout.

 Are Red Zebra Cichlids good for beginners?

 They’re one of the better mbuna for beginners.
 Red Zebras are hardy, easy to sex, and more forgiving of minor mistakes than many other mbuna species.
-If you have basic aquarium experience and understand the fundamentals of African cichlid care.
-Alkaline water, plant-based diet, proper stocking.
-They’re a solid first mbuna.
+If you have basic aquarium experience and understand the fundamentals of African cichlid care, alkaline water, plant-based diet, proper stocking ratios, they’re a solid first mbuna.
+Just don’t skip the diet rules.

 Why is my Red Zebra digging?

-Digging is perfectly normal behavior for Red Zebras.
-Males especially will rearrange substrate, move sand away from rocks, and create pits as part of territory establishment and breeding preparation.
-It’s a healthy, natural behavior.
-Just make sure your rockwork is secure so excavation doesn’t topple any structures.
+Digging is perfectly normal behavior.
+Males especially rearrange substrate, move sand away from rocks, and create pits as part of territory establishment and breeding preparation.
+It’s healthy and natural, just make sure your rockwork is secure so excavation doesn’t topple any structures.

 Closing Thoughts

-The Red Zebra Cichlid is a fantastic all-around mbuna.
-Colorful, hardy, and engaging to watch.
-Whether you’re setting up your first African cichlid tank or adding to an existing collection, Metriaclima estherae is a species that delivers consistent color and personality without requiring expert-level experience.
-Their sexual dimorphism makes sexing straightforward, and their willingness to breed means you can enjoy the full lifecycle in your own tank.
+The Red Zebra Cichlid is a fantastic all-around mbuna, colorful, hardy, and genuinely engaging to watch.
+Whether you’re setting up your first African cichlid tank or adding to an existing mbuna community, Metriaclima estherae delivers consistent color and personality without requiring expert-level experience.
+The sexual dimorphism makes sexing straightforward, and their willingness to breed means you get to observe the full lifecycle in your own tank.

 This article is part of our Lake Malawi Cichlid Species Directory: Complete A-Z Care Guide List.
 Visit the hub page to explore care guides for all 28 Lake Malawi cichlid species we cover.